-We used the network name <script>alert("HACKED")</script>, which popped a message box in the victim's browser (see Figure 3) when surfing to the AP List page.
-Obviously, we tested the full attack flow, and not only this vulnerability.
-41% of the tested routers are vulnerable to the attack.
+We used the network name <script>alert("HACKED")</script>, which popped up a message box in the victim's browser (see Figure 3) when surfing to the AP List page.
+We tested the full attack flow rather than this vulnerability alone.
+41% of the tested routers were vulnerable to the attack.
 The results are presented in Table 1.

 Responsible vulnerability disclosure

-We reported vulnerabilities discovered throughout our research to respective router (D-Link, TP-Link, VTech, Sagemcom, ADB) and IoT (Yamaha, Sony) vendors.
+We reported vulnerabilities discovered throughout our research to the respective router (D-Link, TP-Link, VTech, Sagemcom, ADB) and IoT (Yamaha, Sony) vendors.
 Some of their security response teams are in contact with us, working together to fix the vulnerabilities.

 Testing INP

-As described in the INP implementation (subsection 3), to provide a proof of concept, we developed our version of Chromium, which applies INP.
-We tested the effectiveness of INP against our attacks, in our compiled version of Chromium on an Windows 10 machine.
+As described in the INP implementation (Subsection 3), to provide a proof of concept, we developed our version of Chromium, which applies INP.
+We tested the effectiveness of INP against our attacks in our compiled version of Chromium on a Windows 10 machine.

-Our INP implementation successfully prevented all of our attacks, by sending a preflight request to the internal network target, instead of the attacker's malicious cross-site request.
+Our INP implementation successfully prevented all of our attacks by sending a preflight request to the internal network target instead of the attacker's malicious cross-site request.

-We also examined the performance difference between the INP version of chromium and the original one.
+We also examined the performance difference between the INP version of Chromium and the original one.

-As discussed earlier, the implementation manifests itself mostly as parsing and extraction of the HTTP headers and strings comparison in the address space classification.
-The comparison is executed for any request and the headers parsing is only for INP preflight ones.
+As discussed earlier, the implementation manifests itself mostly as parsing and extraction of the HTTP headers and string comparison in the address space classification.
+The comparison is executed for any request, and the header parsing is only for INP preflight requests.

-In order to handle requests whose destination host is not an IP address, but a DNS name, we added a prior DNS resolution step, as explained in subsection 3.
+In order to handle requests whose destination host is not an IP address but a DNS name, we added a prior DNS resolution step, as explained in Subsection 3.

 In the beginning, our DNS resolution occurred at every processing by Chromium of any HTTP request.
-This dropped dramatically the browser's performance.
-Websites which where usually loaded by Chromium after a couple of seconds, where loaded by our browser version after a minute.
+This dramatically lowered the browser's performance.
+Websites which were usually loaded by Chromium after a couple of seconds, were loaded by our browser version after a minute.

-Then we made a significant improvement by removing most of the times where the DNS resolution took place, keeping only the required for correctly determining cross-network requests (technical details can be viewed in Appendix B).
+Then, we made a significant improvement by removing most of the times where the DNS resolution took place, keeping only the required time for correctly determining cross-network requests (technical details can be viewed in Appendix B).

-Practically, in our tests we had no noticeable overhead when accessing a web application.
+We had practically no noticeable overhead when accessing a web application in our tests.

 Conclusion

 In this paper, we have spotted the key vulnerability in most of the attacks behind a NAT, which use the web browser as a stepping stone.
-We realized that no matter which attacks are used, the browser would eventually be instructed by an external entity, to access an internal network resource.
-Many works have been done over the years, most of them tried to prevent specific issues, while the root problem still exists.
-We have showed three attacks, each of them presents a different perspective of the problem.
-We then presented Internal Network Policy (INP), which solves and deals with the the main problem and aims to protect users and organizations, from being attacked and penetrated.
+We realized that no matter which attacks are used, the browser would eventually be instructed by an external entity to access an internal network resource.
+Many studies have been conducted over the years, most of them trying to prevent specific issues, while the root problem still exists.
+We have shown three attacks, each of which presents a different perspective of the problem.
+We then presented an Internal Network Policy (INP), which deals with and solves the main problem and aims to protect users and organizations from being attacked and penetrated.